 Instead of buying an expired domain and rebuilding it, you are going to:

-You will then reach out and let the linkers know they are looking to a dead resource.
+- then reach out and let the linkers know they are linking to a dead resource

 If the expired domain is relevant, you can ask the linker to replace the dead link with your site.